halfq/Rockyou2021/README.md

 		alt="Use"
 		style="float: left; margin-right: 10px;" />
 </p>
+## ¡WARNING, IN THE SEEDING PHASE IT CAN TAKE A LONG TIME!
-Note, in the seeding phase it can take a long time!
-At this point you will click on seeding the file to get the rockyou2021.txt.
+### At this point you will click on seeding the file to get the rockyou2021.txt.